-WW vs. Low Carb
+WeightWatchers vs. Low Carb Diet

 Does a low-carb diet work for weight loss?

-A low-carb diet requires cutting out or reducing your intake of foods containing carbohydrates.
+Low-carb diets generally require cutting out or reducing your intake of foods containing carbohydrates.
 This can mean that healthy, nutritious carbs including wholegrains, legumes, and even some fruits and vegetables are off the menu.

 Carbohydrates are essential for a well-balanced diet.
 Plus, when you cut them out, your brain stops regulating serotonin, a chemical that elevates mood.
-Trying to stick to a low-carb diet may also bump up your risk of consuming too much unhealthy fats
+Trying to stick to a low-carb diet may also bump up your risk of consuming too much unhealthy fats.

 WW's program gives you the flexibility to include carbs like bread and pasta; however, these generally have a higher Points® value compared to lean proteins and veggies.
 You'll find that your Points Budget naturally nudges you towards healthier food choices, and may naturally result in a reduction of carbs in your diet.